University of Exeter

 This is based on evidence that contextualising individuals' achievements using additional information about their educational, social and economic background can lead to fairer and more inclusive selection processes.
 This information could help us to recognise individuals with strong potential for success at doctoral level and within the profession, who otherwise might not have been identified.

-We are reviewing our Contextual Admissions processes for 2024 in partnership with the University legal department and relevant stakeholders, to ensure best practice in this area.
+We will review our Contextual Admissions processes in partnership with the University legal department and relevant stakeholders, to ensure best practice in this area.
 Please see our website for the most up to date information on this.

-If you would like us to take Contextual Information into consideration with your application, you will need to complete the Clearing House Contextual Questionnaire and consent for this to be shared with us, at the time of application.
+If you would like us to take Contextual Information into consideration, you will need to complete the contextual admissions section of your application.

 Last updated: